Election Rules & Regulations

 The General Local Election is regulated by the Community Charter, the Local Government Act and the Village of Pemberton General Local Election Procedure Bylaw No. 770, 2014.
 Some key rules to follow on voting days:

-- Only eligible electors are permitted in the Voting Place - and they must leave immediately after voting (except by special permission)
+- Only eligible electors are permitted in the voting place and they must leave immediately after voting.

 Election offences can result in a $10,000 fine and up to two years in prison.

-The rules have changed regarding supporting a candidate, campaign organizers, elector organizations, and reporting requirements for advertising/campaigning.
+The rules have changed regarding campaign financing and supporting a candidate.
 New legislation, Local Elections Campaign Financing Act, requires people or organizations seeking to affect the outcome of the municipal election by organizing a campaign to be known as "campaign organizers", and places the same requirements for financial reporting on those individuals or groups as it does on candidates or elector organizations.
 For more information see Elections BC Guides for candidates, third party sponsors and elector organizations.

 For answers to questions about election advertising, third party sponsors and campaign financing please contact Elections BC toll free by phone at 1.800.661.8683 or by email at email@example.com.

-Please review these Provincial publications to ensure that you do not inadvertently commit any election offences:
+Please review these publications to ensure that you do not inadvertently commit any election offences:

 - What Every Candidate Needs to Know

 - Candidate's Guide to Local Elections in BC

-- Rules for Local Elections Third Party Sponsors
+- Guide for Local Elections Third Party Sponsors in B.C.